Ken Louko Fly Fishing(from Bug Eaters to Meat Eaters)

 Striped Bass...

 For reservoir Stripers, 8 or 9 weight rod and matching reel with a good drag system; Full Intermediate slow sink fly line.
-Optional faster sinking lines.
+Optional: floating line and faster sinking lines.

 Saltwater...
 8 to 12 weight saltwater rod and matching reel with a good drag system; Various saltwater specific lines.